This Is the Real Difference Between MCT Oil and Tec Temper

 Coconut oil and other cheap products rich in MCT oils can be incredibly good for you when consumed orally, not inhaled.
 They can stimulate weight loss, improve brain function, and increase energy levels.
 However, MCT oil is not healthy to smoke because it is known to cause lipid pneumonia which is an inflammation of the lungs.
 This is well known in the science world but hidden by many companies who fail to educate the consumers, which is where we come in.

-Using a product that is both all-natural and rich in antioxidant terpenes, it fits in with the products themselves.
+Using a product that is both rich in antioxidant terpenes, it fits in with the products themselves.
 MCT oil is believed to be unsafe to inhale, according to a report from the US National Library of Medicine and a separate recent medical study.